• Skip to main content

 oil heat checking with small papad

-• Add a Pappadum one at a time and fry until it turns crisp on both sides
+• Carefully place one Pappadum at a time into the hot oil.
+Fry until it puffs up and turns golden and crisp on both sides.

 Frying Poppadom in oil